Carey851/base-beat-tap/README.md

 - Any required configuration values.
 - Example commands for common workflows.
 - Notes about expected input and output, where applicable.

+## Development Notes

+When working on BaseBeatTap:

+- Keep changes focused and easy to review.
+- Follow the style and conventions already present in the repository.
+- Update documentation when setup, usage, or behavior changes.
+- Add comments when they clarify important decisions or non-obvious code.